 This minor explores EU policy from a multi-level governance perspective.
 We’ll look at the impact of EU policy at municipal, national and international levels.

 After graduation from the International Public Policy and Leadership programme your options are endless.
 For instance, you could apply your new problem-solving changemaker skills to a rewarding role at an NGO or government office, or to crowd-funding new grassroots projects - at home or internationally.
 You could pursue a career as a project manager, consultant, analyst, civil servant or policy maker, or continue your studies with a master’s degree.

 Is there anything I cannot be after I graduate?

-IPPL gives you a range of skills which you can put to use in professional practice.
-We try to keep your job options open in the rapidly changing job market.
-We have provided some suggestions below, but there are myriad possibilities, depending on your strengths.
+IPPL gives you a range of useful skills which you can put to use in professional practice.
+We keep your job options open in the rapidly changing job market.
+Some suggestions are provided below, but there are myriad possibilities, depending on your strengths and interests.

 What you will become

 - Programme/project manager